Try our new research platform with insights from 80,000+ expert users

 Mindshare comparison

-As of February 2026, in the Endpoint Protection Platform (EPP) category, the mindshare of BlackBerry Cylance Cybersecurity is 1.3%, up from 1.2% compared to the previous year.
-The mindshare of Cybereason Endpoint Detection & Response is 0.9%, down from 0.9% compared to the previous year.
+As of March 2026, in the Endpoint Protection Platform (EPP) category, the mindshare of Cortex XDR by Palo Alto Networks is 3.5%, down from 4.0% compared to the previous year.
+The mindshare of BlackBerry Cylance Cybersecurity is 1.3%, up from 1.2% compared to the previous year.
+The mindshare of Cybereason Endpoint Detection & Response is 1.0%, up from 0.9% compared to the previous year.
 It is calculated based on PeerSpot user engagement data.

 BlackBerry Cylance Cybersecurity1.3%